jameyquinn/jameyquinn.github.io/README.md

 Like a good tall tree, I require sunshine, a fresh breeze, the buzz of life around me, and water to feel happy.

 I have an experimental approach ("scouting" - searching for what's real) to most things.
 I am willing to be the proverbial guinea pig for a crazy idea.
-If you're playing music I might be the first to dance and thus give others the nerve and the freedom to dance themselves.
-Sometimes I'll be the last one up, while I acknowledge that every person should have a chance to shine without having shadows cast.
+If you're playing music I might be the first to dance simply to give others the nerve and the freedom to dance themselves silly.
+Other times, I'll be the last one up, while I sit back and applaud, knowing that every person should have a chance to shine without shadows cast on them.

 ## My job